jundalisay/spblist/content/en/research/mohammad/quran/sura-019b.md

 {{< l a="Abraham" >}}
 47. Peace be upon you.
 I will ask my Lord to forgive you; He has been Kind to me.

-48. And I will withdraw from you, and from what you pray to instead of Allah.
+48. And I will withdraw from you, and from what you pray to instead of Enki.
 And I will pray to my Lord, and I hope I will not be disappointed in my prayer to my Lord.”
 {{< /l >}}

-49. When he withdrew from them, and from what they worship besides Allah, We granted him Isaac and Jacob.
+49. When he withdrew from them, and from what they worship besides Enki, We granted him Isaac and Jacob.
 And each We made a prophet.

 <!-- 50.
 And We gave them freely of Our mercy, and gave them a noble reputation of truth. -->